Akkatecture/Documentation/content/docs/walkthrough/walkthrough_ending.md

     - csharp
     - dotnet
 ---
 Lets tie up the loose ends so that we can run it.
 We need to orchestrate the startup of the actor system.
-Typically in akkatecture this means instantiating:
+Typically in Akkatecture this means instantiating:

 * AggregateManagers
 * AggregateSagaManagers
 * DomainEventSubscribers
 * Persistence Dependencies

-The persistence dependencies is up to you to implement.
+The persistence dependencies is normally application specific.
 The `RevenueRepository` in this walkthrough is an implementation detail and will depend on your persistence requirements.

 ## Startup